Jorenar/blog/_posts/2023-02-26-gotophobia-harmful.md

 </svg>

-The following is a 1:1, not far from **verbatim mathematical notation**, implementation of the above state machine:
+The following is a 1:1, not far from **verbatim mathematical notation**, implementation of the above automata:

 ```c
 _Bool machine(const char* c)